Matthias of Janov

-Janow thought that the evils facing the church in his day were due to the contemporary Papal Schism, the large number of papal exemptions and reservations, and the excessive importance attached by some Christians to accidental external practices.
+Janow disapproved of the contemporary Papal Schism and of the large number of papal exemptions and reservations, and criticized other Christians for placing excessive weight on accidental external practices.
 He advocated the removal of saints and their relics from the churches, because of the abuses he witnessed involving their veneration.
 He also took the view that it was all but necessary for the laity to receive Communion every day.
 At the Synod of Prague in 1389 such encouragement of daily Communion was prohibited, and the veneration of images defended.
 Janow retracted his views and swore repeatedly that he had unfailing loyalty towards the Catholic Church; therefore, he was not punished.
 Still, because of his previous claims, there are some who considered him to be a forerunner of Jan Hus.